pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/deploy.md

         # ssl-key = "/path/to/drainer-key.pem"

         # [storage]
-        # Set to true (by default) to guarantee reliability by ensuring binlog data is flushed to the disk
+        # Set to true (by default) to guarantee reliability by ensuring binlog data is flushed to the disk.
         # sync-log = true

         # When the available disk capacity is less than the set value, Pump stops writing data.